edemaine/svgink/README.md

      the Inkscape process before it finishes starting;
      set true for secondary Inkscape processes.
-   * `run(job)` sends a given job to the Inkscape process, and returns a promise which resolves when Inkscape finishes the job.
+   * `run(job)` sends a given job to the Inkscape process, and returns a promise which resolves to a `{stdout, stderr}` object when Inkscape finishes the job.
      This method can be called only when Inkscape is ready (after the promise returned by `open()` or the last call to `run()` has resolved).